DIY Guitar mounting wall hooks and other inexpensive alternatives

 I have completed my latest project using Cait Geddes’ idea.
 I had a length of dowel with a diameter of about 1.5″.
 I had problems sourcing those tool hangers.
 I wasn’t going to pay The Home Depot price of $ 5.75 tax included.
 I searched several “Dollarama” stores and found some for $1.00 each.

 I wasn’t sure of the length to cut so I made some 3″ and some 4″.
+The longer, the more surface against the wall so therefore more secure.
+Time to remember your high school physics.

 Since the dowel is round I had to cut a slice off one side to achieve a flat surface to make it wall mountable.